steGiro05/RBS/README.md

 ## Future Functionalities

 In our future updates, we plan to enhance our sorting algorithm.
-Our team is actively working on replacing the current sorting algorithm with a Linear Machine Learning Model.
+We are working on replacing the current sorting algorithm with a Linear Machine Learning Model.
 For this, we will be utilizing the Python library `sklearn`.